henrychavez/nativescript-bottom-navigation/README.md

 Before start using the plugin you need to add the icons for android & iOS in your `App_Resources` directory.

+Also you need to change your parent theme from `Theme.AppCompat` to `Theme.MaterialComponents` inside your `App_Resources/Android/src/main/res/values/styles.xml` file.

 #### XML

 You can set the tabs using the `tabs` property